benderlidze/bbw/_wallets/ledger-nano-s.md

 The Ledger Nano S is Ledger's newest Bitcoin hardware wallet.
 The Ledger Nano S is different than Ledger's other two hardware wallets—the Ledger Nano and [Ledger HW.1](/wallets/ledger-hw1/)—because it has a screen.

-The Nano S's screen means, like a KeepKey or TREZOR, it can be used even on a computer that is infected with malware.
+The Nano S's screen means, like other hardware wallets (like [KeepKey](/wallets/keepkey/) or [TREZOR](/wallets/trezor/)), it can be used even on a computer that is infected with malware.

 Here's a picture of the Nano S just so you can see how it looks: